 These questions may be helpful to advance the conversation

-1. Approach her about the abuse in a sensitive way For example 'I'm worried about you because...'
+1. Approach your friend about the abuse in a sensitive way For example 'I'm worried about you because...'

 2. Believe what she tells you!
-It would have taken a lot for her to talk to you and trust you.
+It would have taken a lot for your friend to open up to talk to you and trust you.

 3. Take the abuse seriously Abuse can be damaging both physically and emotionally, and is very destructive to someone's self-confidence.
 Your friend's partner could be placing him/her in real physical danger.

-7. Offer help to protect your friend but only if you are not putting your own safety at risk For example, you could offer to be around when the abuser is there, give her lifts home, take phone messages from the abuser, etc.
+7. Offer help to protect your friend but only if you are not putting your own safety at risk For example, you could offer to be around when the abuser is there, give your friend lifts home, take phone messages from the abuser, etc.

 If you feel overwhelmed or frightened yourself, get help.

 impact acknowledges the Aboriginal and Torres Strait Islander People as the First Peoples of Australia, the traditional owners of the lands and waters throughout Australia.
 As such, we recognise their continuing connection to land, waters and community and we pay our respects to their peoples, their cultures and to their elders past, present and emerging.